 Becoming a landlord is an exciting time.
-You’ll have a new income stream and, in some cases depending on the type of your rental property -, you may to share a portion of your home with others if you are renting the basement or other portion of your home.
+You’ll have a new income stream and, in some cases depending on the type of your rental property -, you may decide to share a portion of your home with others if you are renting the basement or other portion of your home.

 But before you hand over the keys to your rental property, you need to make sure your property is adequately protected by rented dwelling coverage.
 In most cases, insurance companies consider rental properties to be of a higher risk than an owner-occupied property and more so if the landlord is an absentee landlord.